 Data can be gathered from two places: internal and external sources.
 The information collected from internal sources is called “primary data,” while the information gathered from outside references is called “secondary data.”

 For data analysis, it all must be collected through primary or secondary research.
 A data source is a pool of statistical facts and non-statistical facts that a researcher or analyst can use to do more work on their research.
+Data analytics and data analysis are closely related processes that involve extracting insights from data to make informed decisions.

 There are mostly two kinds of origins of information:The Sources of Data: Definition, types, and examples